huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ![](images/image_5.png)

 - If you are handling sensitive information or you just want your collection to be accessible only via login, you can click the checkbox to make the instance private.
-- By activating this option, your information will not be crawled by search engines, and users will be prompted with a login screen when trying to access your documents or entities.
+- By activating this option, your information will not be crawled by search engines, and users will be prompted with a login screen when trying to access your entities.

 ### Change the date format